OnGuard RockSolid Review: The Smallest & Lightest?

 Against Regular Discs

-This is especially impressive considering how small and light the OnGuard RockSolid is.
+And this is especially impressive considering how small and light the OnGuard RockSolid is.

 OnGuard RockSolid cut gap